 - Adding gifts and checking the “Acknowledged” column once you put a thank you in the mail

 - Divvying up into different party address lists, because your hostesses will ask for them

-- Pulling a quick headcount
+- Pulling a quick headcount of guests

 - Peeking back at gifts someone gave you when it’s time to send them a gift 6 months later (hashtag true life)

 Prefer to grab my Google Sheets version of the download to add to your Drive and send along to your clients?
 Click here.